 - The student will receive a purple Certification Card.

 Reasonable accommodations are based on the student’s documentation.
 The important thing to remember is that having accommodations does not alter the requirements of the class.
-Students requesting accommodations are encouraged to contact the Coordinator of Disability Services.
+Students requesting accommodations are encouraged to contact the Director of Disability Services.

 College level classroom accommodations may differ from modifications that were available in high school.
 Accommodations may not alter an essential component of a course.
 Some common examples of accommodations that may be approved include: